Applies to: Online Creator

 If the list you want to query from is an .xml file or an Excel file, select the first option and you will be prompted with the following screen.

-Choose which type of list you are querying from, select the file, and assign a name to this data destination.
+Select the Upload button and browse for your excel sheet.
 You can also select the Query on data load checkbox if you would like the data to be retrieved as soon as a new draft of your form is opened.

 Importing a List (SharePoint)